Digital-first page

 What is a digital passport photo?

-Can I use a phone photo?
+Can I use a phone photo for a digital passport photo?

 Do I also need a print-ready version?